Peter Sutherland: Political career

+He was a Fine Gael candidate at the 1973 general election for the Dublin North-West constituency.
+He received 1,969 (6.2%) of the first-preference votes but was not elected.

 Attorney General of Ireland

 Sutherland was appointed Attorney General of Ireland in June 1981, serving until March 1982.
-He retook the post from December 1982 to December 1984.
+He retook the post from December 1982 to December 1984, during which he drafted the 1983 amendment bill that inserted the constitutional ban on abortion into Article 40.3.3°.

 European Commissioner

 Sutherland was appointed to the European Commission (EC) in 1985 and had responsibility for competition policy and, initially for 1985 only, also for education.
 He said that he was especially pleased to have proposed the establishment of the Erasmus Programme that allows European university students to study in other member states.

 He was chairman of the Committee that produced the Sutherland Report on the completion of the Internal Market of the European Economic Community (EEC), commissioned by the EC and presented to the European Council at its Edinburgh meeting in 1992.

 Sutherland was the youngest ever European Commissioner.
 He served in the first Delors Commission, where he played a crucial role in opening up European competition, particularly in the airline, telecoms, and energy sectors.
 He also played a major role in reinforcing state aid control, notably through the high-profile Boussac case.